 Seltzer is a tiny town located in the state of Pennsylvania.
 With a population of 318 people and just one neighborhood, Seltzer is the 1051st largest community in Pennsylvania.
-Seltzer has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Seltzer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Seltzer is a blue-collar town, with 35.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seltzer is generally considered to be a blue-collar town.
+35.29% of the Seltzer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seltzer is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Seltzer who work in sales jobs (37.50%), management occupations (21.32%), and healthcare suport services (5.88%).

 Because of many things, Seltzer is a great place for families with children to consider.
 First of all, many other families with children live here, making Seltzer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Seltzer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Seltzer’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.